dieghernan/dieghernan.github.io/collections/_projects/Bzel.md

 **Project discontinued** due to the shutdown of Pebble.
 {: .alert .alert-danger .p-3 .mx-2 .mb-3 .lead}

-**Bzel** integrates the bezel into your watchface.
+**Bzel** integrates the bezel into your watch face.
 Display minutes as digits, as a moving dot or as a fill in the bezel.

 ![Banner](https://raw.githubusercontent.com/dieghernan/Bzel/master/store/BannerBzel.png)